damonbeveridge/gravflows/README.md

+# This Fork

+The intention of this forked project is to implement the use of real data as the background and also provide an efficient implementation for generating SNR time-series as the final output.

 # Master of Data Science Research Project

 This repository is for the research work of Daniel Tang (21140852) for work on data engineering and training of flow-based models for gravitational wave parameter estimation.